 - October 2017 - $90 million to resolve about 600 remaining lawsuits

 In October 2017, after the settlement was announced, MDL 2329 was closed to new cases.
-However, if you have had problems with your hip implant made by Wright Medical Group or another manufacturer, you should still schedule a free case consultation to see if you are eligible for compensation.
+However, if you have had problems with your hip implant made by Wright Medical Group or another manufacturer, you should still schedule a case consultation to see if you are eligible for compensation.

 Hip Replacement Lawsuit FAQs